Skip to main content

 Frequently Asked Questions

-Devil Spire Falls is a open world role playing game with fantasy theme.
+Devil Spire Falls is a open world role playing game with fantasy and dark fantasy themes.

 Devil Spire Falls is available on PC, Windows and Linux.